RolnickLab/OpenForest/README.md

 ![openforest_logo](./images/logo_wo_background.png)

 OpenForest is an initiative to centralize open access forest monitoring datasets.
 This repository is open to contributions.
-It has been motivated by our work **OpenForest: A data catalogue for machine learning in forest monitoring** (link will be provided soon).
+It has been motivated by our work **[OpenForest: A data catalogue for machine learning in forest monitoring](https://arxiv.org/abs/2311.00277)**, ArXiv 2023.

-Each the datasets listed in [OpenForest](./OpenForest.csv) follows these critera which are discussed in the corresponding article.
+Each one of the datasets listed in [OpenForest](./OpenForest.csv) follows these critera which are discussed in the corresponding article.
 If you want to add a new dataset, please ensure that it follows the same criteria before proceeding to the next stage.

 - The dataset should be open access, *i.e.* without any request requirement;
 - The dataset should be related to at least one published article, exceptions have been made for datasets that are available as preprints, but are considered to be must-see datasets;